ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Unable to delete data from columns with special characters in their names
+{: #known_issue22135}

+Unable to delete data from columns with special characters in their names, as special characters are not supported in column names within the WHERE clause.

 ## Access control does not work for Gluten type of engines.
 {: #known_issue28900}